bbredesen/mjson2go/README.md

 }
 ```

-`mjson2go` allows you to export an aggregation pipeline from MongoDB Compass and/or directly develop your pipeline in JSON, instead of trying to copy, paste into Go source, correct syntax, match braces, etc. etc.
+`mjson2go` allows you to export an aggregation pipeline from MongoDB Compass and/or directly develop your pipeline in JSON, instead of trying to copy and paste, translate into Go source, correct syntax, match braces, etc. etc.

 `mjson2go` can be used from the command line or, ideally, via `go generate`.
 The tool produces a Go source file with a "Get___" function that returns a `bson.D` or `bson.A`, and allows you to specify input parameters from your code.